-This feature automatically overclocks the cores that are being used a long as the power and thermal limitations are not exceeded.
+This feature automatically overclocks the cores that are being used as long as the power draw and thermal limitations are not exceeded.

 For Animation this means, you might have a CPU with 6 Cores but while animating you only need 1-2 Cores.
 The CPU now automatically overclocks these 1-2 Cores that are in use but downclocks or lets all other cores in a type of idle mode.